Why do Discus Fish Change Color?

 Don’t be surprised about young Discus fish not being as colorful when young.
 They need a couple of years until they start to flourish in their beautiful colors.
-There is nothing you can do about it except being patient and waiting it all out.
+There is nothing you can do about it except be patient and waiting for it all out.

 Around 5-6 years of age is when they reach their peak when it comes to their colors.